rodolfovictor/rockverse/docs/source/index.rst

       :width: 80px

     ^^^^^^
-    Gallery of Jupyter notebooks with tutorials and examples to guide you through common workflows.
+    Gallery of notebooks with tutorials and examples to guide you through common workflows.

   .. grid-item-card::  API
     :text-align: center